usr25/Sudoku/README.md

 ### Notes
-  Haskell is generally faster than Python, however, solving sudokus benefits greatly from destructive writing into arrays, which is the opposite of what Haskell is used for (it can be done using the ST monad, generating messy code).
-The Haskell implementation involves a lot of innecessary copying / writing
+  * Haskell is generally faster than Python, however, solving sudokus benefits greatly from destructive writing into arrays, which is the opposite of what Haskell is used for (it can be done using the ST monad, generating messy code).
+The Haskell implementation involves a lot of innecessary copying / writing.

+  * Python2(.7) seems to be significantly faster than Python3(.5)